Fred Kerley leads U.S. medals sweep of men's 100m at track worlds

 This year, he ran 9.76 and 9.77 within a two-hour span at the USA Track and Field Outdoor Championships last month.
 On Friday at worlds, he ran 9.79, the fastest-ever first-round time at a global championship.

-Like Kerley, Bracy and Bromell have their own yearslong stories to this moment.
+Like Kerley, training partners Bracy and Bromell have their own yearslong stories to this moment.

 In 2013, Bracy left the Florida State football program after his redshirt freshman season to turn pro in track, one year before the Seminoles won their last national title.